 An MCA lender provides funds that are repayable against future credit card sales.
 The lender calculates repayments as a percentage of daily card sales.
 Between 20% and 40% of the amounts paid by customers go directly to the lender.

 We mentioned that it’s an expensive way to raise money.
 A recent report on Forbes.com points out that merchant cash advances can carry an annual interest rate of up to 250% (sometimes even more!).

 Yes, you read that right.
-Interest rates can be as high as 250 percent!
+You might pay interest rates as high as 250 percent!
 Fortunately, other types are cheaper.

 Equipment Financing loan

 As its name implies, an equipment loan provides funds for buying vehicles, machinery, computers, and other types of equipment.